Distributionally robust Expected Shortfall for convex payoffs: Robust Expected Shortfall

 For simplicity we consider a liability $f$ on an atomless space, so that $\cvarnb(f)=\rrbeta \int_{w}^{\infty} f(x)d\nu(x)$, where $w:=\varnb(f)$ is the $\beta$-quantile of $f$ under the measure $\nu$, and $\beta$ the confidence level under which Expected Shortfall is computed.
 Let us denote the baseline risk-neutral measure by $\nu_0$.
 As in \cite{bartl_computational_2019} we use the ``minimizing property" that characterizes $\cvar$, see Rockafellar and Uryasev \cite[Theorem 1]{rockafellar_optimization_2000},

 This expression will be referred to as the dual formula for Expected Shortfall, as it can also be derived using the dual representation of that risk measure.
 We recall from \cite{rockafellar_optimization_2000} that $\alpha^*:=\varb(f)$ is a minimizer in this expression.
 In this section $d=1$.
+Our uncertainty set is